-1.1 As required by the Provision of Services Regulations 2009 (SI 2009/2999), we are registered with the Institute of Chartered Accountants in England and Wales (ICAEW) and authorised to carry on audit work in the UK by the ICAEW.
-Details of our Audit registration can be viewed at www.auditregister.org.uk under reference number C002557381
+1.1 Any regulated audit work will be undertaken by BPR Audit Limited Company Number 11629828 and as required by the Provision of Services Regulations 2009 (SI 2009/2999), BPR Audit Limited is Registered to carry on audit work in the UK by the Institute of Chartered Accountants in England & Wales.
+Details of our Audit registration can be viewed at www.auditregister.org.uk under reference number C006392982

-We confirm that we are Statutory Auditors eligible to conduct audits under the Companies Act 2006.
+We confirm that BPR Audit Limited are Statutory Auditors eligible to conduct audits under the Companies Act 2006.

 Professional indemnity insurance